727800350/note/latex/computer/protocol.md

 ask the resolver for mail information about `ISI.EDU`, resulting in a query for `QNAME=ISI.EDU, QTYPE=MX, QCLASS=IN`.

-The response's answer section would be:
+The response answer section would be:

     ISI.EDU.
 MX      10 VENERA.ISI.EDU.
                     MX      10 VAXA.ISI.EDU.